zivid/zivid-cpp-samples/README.md

 [comment]: <> (Choose a sample solution and configure it with CMake.)
 [comment]: <> (Launch Visual Studio, open, build, and run the sample solution.)

 Configure the sample solution with CMake, open it in Visual Studio, build it, run it.
-If you are uncertain about doing this, check out our [**tutorials for configuring and building C++ Samples**](https://zivid.atlassian.net/wiki/spaces/ZividKB/pages/427987).
+If you are uncertain about doing this, check out our [**Samples Tutorials**][samples-tutorials-url].

 #### Ubuntu